-Wacom is known as the king of professional drawing tablets, and the Cintiq Pro 24 is a great Windows 10 drawing tablet for architects and other professionals that don’t have a budget restriction.
+Wacom is known as the king of professional drawing tablets, and the Cintiq Pro 24 is a great Windows 10 drawing tablet for architects and other professionals that don’t have budget restrictions.

-The Cintiq Pro 24 comes with a 24” 4K display with a 99% Adobe RGB coverage.
 This is a new update to the Cintiq range, and comes in two variants, with and without multitouch support.
-The Pro Pen 3D ships separately, with a bundle available.
+The Pro Pen 3D ships separately, with an available bundle.

 - Easy to set up and has great Windows 10 software compatibility

 - The operation is fluid, and the screen and the pen work well together

 - The stand is light and can often be a little bit unbalanced

 GAOMON PD1650 is another mid-range offering that has a 15.6” 1080p display.
 It comes with 10 programmable keys and a pen that has 8192 levels of pressure sensitivity.